Ahhhhhh, the eternal travel question – what on earth should I pack for traveling and staying at Hostels?

 If you have any questions, please drop us a line.

 6. A padlock (not a love lock…)

 Like we said, most hostel guests really are nice, normal people (we promise!).
 But when you stay in a hostel, you’ll be sharing space with people you don’t know.

 Be sensible and don’t leave your stuff lying around.

 If you’re traveling with something you don’t want to lose (like that passport we reminded you to take – you’ve still got it, right?), then it’s a good idea to keep it locked up somewhere safe.

-- It should not be too big so it fits all lockers
+- They shouldn’t be too big so they can fit all lockers

-- a pad lock with pin code is better since you can’t lose the key
+- A padlock with a code is better since you can’t lose the key

 Better to be safe than sorry!

 If you forget a padlock, most hostels will be able to sell or rent you one.
 Some of the 5 Star Hostels offer a techy solution to this.